MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 - *Reduce data structure size*: Assess the size of your data structures, such as classes, and identify areas where reduction is possible.
 Review the data requirements and eliminate any unnecessary fields or properties.
 Optimize memory usage by selecting appropriate data types and packing data efficiently.
 - *Use performance-optimized SDKs and libraries.* Use native SDKs or performance-optimized libraries.
 Native SDKs are designed to interact with the services and resources on a platform or within a framework.
 For example, cloud-native SDKs work better with cloud service data planes than with custom API access.
 SDKs excel at handling network requests and optimizing interactions.
 Performance-optimized libraries, such as Math.NET, contain performance-optimized functions.
 When you apply the functions appropriately, you can improve your workload's performance.
 - *Cross-cutting implementation*: Consider the effects of cross-cutting implementations, such as middleware or token checks, and assess if they're affecting performance negatively.

+Review the performance recommendations specific to the programming language you're working with.
+Evaluate your code against these recommendations to identify areas for improvement.

 :::image type="icon" source="../_images/trade-off.svg"::: Tradeoffs: